mike-yuhang-wu/mike-yuhang-wu.github.io/essays/dislike-software-engineering.md

 ## Why I said I love software engineering was a lie

 I have to be clear about what I mean I love software engineering was a lie.
 I do not hate software engineering, it was that I never experienced software engineering, so I have no reason to love it or hate it.
 It is the same thing for cyber security.
 I heard many of my peers in college said they like cyber security, and wanted to work a job in the field.
-However, for me, I know nothing about cyber security except its name, and thus claiming I like it or claiming I hate it would have no supporting reason or evidence, and would be more of dishonest.
+However, for me, I know nothing about cyber security except its name, and thus claiming I love it or claiming I hate it would have no supporting reason or evidence, and would be more of dishonest.

 If you wonder if I am interested in knowing more about software engineering, the answer is yes, easy and simple.
 I just began taking a class about it.
 Maybe I would like to know more about cyber security also, as well as other branches in computer science.